radhika-sivarajan/rangewell-tech-test/README.md

 ## Requests

 1. Edit the endpoint `http://localhost:3001/api/deals`, to be able to get a list of deals with certain filter passed by query string.
-Example: http://localhost:3001/api/deals?title=test will return all the deals with title 'test'
+Example: http://localhost:3001/api/deals?title=test will return all the deals with title equal to 'test'

 2. Add a new endpoint `http://localhost:3001/api/deal/{id}` that will return a single deal by ID.

-2. Add a new endpoint `http://localhost:3001/api/deals/stats` that will return:
+3. Add a new endpoint `http://localhost:3001/api/deals/stats` that will return:
 ```json
 {
     deals_count: 200,       // number of deals